The Aeronauts (film): Historical accuracy

 Amelia's relationship with husband Pierre is chiefly based on Sophie Blanchard's flights with husband Jean-Pierre Blanchard, while Pierre's death is inspired by that of Thomas Harris on 25 May 1824.

+The Latin motto inscribed on the side of the balloon Caelum certe patet, ibimus illi ("Surely the sky lies open to us, let us go that way") was used on a real balloon, albeit on a much earlier flight than the one depicted in the film.
+Its use is somewhat ironic, as the source of the quote, Book VIII of Ovid's Metamorphoses, relates the story of Icarus, who plunged to his death after flying too near the sun.

 Release

 The film had its world premiere at the Telluride Film Festival on 30 August 2019.
 It also screened at the 2019 Toronto International Film Festival on 8 September 2019.
 Entertainment One gave the film a full theatrical release in the United Kingdom on 4 November, including screenings in 4DX and IMAX.
 Amazon Studios released the film in the United States on 6 December for a limited theatrical run, before debuting it on Amazon Prime Video outside of the United Kingdom on 20 December 2019.
 The film was released in China, on November 13, 2020.

 In October 2019, it was announced that The Aeronauts would screen at the IMAX TCL Chinese Theatre as part of AFI Fest.

 Additionally, the film earned a spot at the 2019 Whistler Film Festival, in Whistler, BC Canada, December 2019.